Sources of Funding – a quick directory

-The Charles Hayward Foundation Main Grant programme seeks to support projects that are unique and of national importance and invites applications for UK charities in respect of heritage, preservation and conservation projects and covers funding for pictures, manuscripts, books and objects for public display, use and interest.
+The Charles Hayward Foundation Main Grant programme seeks to support projects that are unique and of national importance, inviting applications for UK charities in respect of heritage, preservation and conservation projects.
+The grant covers funding for pictures, manuscripts, books and objects for public display, use and interest.
 It also covers the development of libraries, museums and galleries and adaptions of heritage sites for education.

 |Types of Project||Heritage and Conservation|